RobertClayton/learning-java-which-training/README.md

 # Which?
 Java Training

-This is a 4 day training course in Java.
-This idea of which is is give an introduction to the language and important libraries needed for java development.
+This is a 4 day training course in Java, that gives an introduction to the language and important libraries needed for java development.

 #### Day 1
 1. The Environment